Notes About Life And Art:

 To be honest again: It was really great!
 It didn’t feel as a compromise at all.
 The campus was in an old château, overlooking lake Geneva and I really enjoyed the international, multicultural and beautiful surrounding.

-But first of all I was thrilled by learning all those art and design skills!
+But first of all I was thrilled to learn all those art and design skills!
 The years passed by very quickly and I was graduated with great honor, ready to leave.

 I moved to Salzburg, Austria, to work as an art director in an international advertising agency.
 The plan was to stay for one or maybe two years before moving on to the next challenge – but then, I met that guy, who later became my husband … and more than 20 years later I’m still here!
 The ‘annual plan’ was right though regarding my job in the ads agency.
 Only a few months and I knew, that working 9 to 5, in a team, doing advertising was not the right thing for me – no matter how ‘solid’ this job might be.
 I got self-employed.

 The next 15 years I shuttled back and forth between graphic design and fine art, between making a living and creative freedom.
 I became a committee member of the association of visual artists Salzburg, won some prizes, joined exhibitions throughout Europe, had some loyal collectors and became a member of mensa international – I was on a solid way!

 But more and more I felt stuck artistically (trapped by my own style and technique) and bored professionally.
 The prospect to continue like that for another 25 years wasn’t appealing.
 But what else?
 What should I do?
 Math?